ammario/superlint/README.md

 # superlint

-**`superlint` is experimental and subject to breakage and bugs.**
+`superlint` is an experimental language-agnostic framework for lint rules written in Go.

 [![Go Reference](https://pkg.go.dev/badge/github.com/ammario/superlint.svg)](https://pkg.go.dev/github.com/ammario/superlint)

-`superlint` is a linting system configured by user-defined Go code.
-Instead of a bespoke (and poorly documented) matching language, `superlint` lets the user define arbitrary matching and validation functions.
+It is designed to be a _super_set of all possible linters.
+Rules are
+* **codebase-scoped** (as opposed to file-scoped)
+* Defined by arbitary code
+  * **language-agonistic**

-`superlint` rules are **language-agonistic** and **codebase-scoped** (as opposed to file-scoped).
-They're fast by default (lazy AST parsing) and capable of  encorcing arbitrarily complex rules.
+  * Fast by default (lazy AST parsing)

-Existing language analysis can be seamlessly interwoven into a `superlint` rulset.
-For example, a rule can import an AST parser or execute a command.
+The vast ecosystem of existing linters can be seamlessly interwoven into a `superlint` ruleset.
+For example, a rule can import an AST parser or execute a linting command.

-`superlint` can catch many things impossible for other linters:
+`superlint` makes it easy to enforce arbitrary codebase-wide rules.
+For example, you may enforce that:
 * Each Go binary has an accompanying Make entry
 * Each http.Handler has an accompanying test
 * Bash scripts don't exceed 1000 lines of code
 * TypeScript/JS code is only in the `site` folder
+* The `database` package never imports the `api` package

 ## Basic Usage